GloriaUche03/Sales-Analytics/README.md

 - Duplicate order records
 - Region names entered inconsistently (`East` and `east` in the same column)
 - Missing values I had to track down
-- A few missing Total Sales figures I recalculated from quantity, unit price, and discount
+- A few missing Total Sales figures I recalculated from quantity, unit price, and discount.

-One thing I'll admit up front: a handful of `Product Category` values are still inconsistently cased in the raw sheet (`electronics`, `Electronics`, `ELECTRONICS`).
-My PivotTables group on the standardized values so the numbers below hold up, but if I did this again I'd fix that with a formula or Power Query step instead of manual find-and-replace, so it doesn't creep back in every time new rows get added.

 ## What I was trying to answer